-Step 6: Run the vaccuum and re-evaluate
+Step 6: Run the vacuum and re-evaluate

-The Bubba’s instructions tell you to run the vaccuum afterward.
+The Bubba’s instructions tell you to run the vacuum afterward.
 I guess to pick up any dried particles of the cleaner which may be lingering?
 In any case, do that, and then it’s time to re-evaluate our situation.

 For the really bad spot in the hall, I ended up doing this a few times to get it all.
 That was our cat’s “preferred area”, and he really did a number on it.
 If your pet has done similar, then you may need several rounds to be rid of the smell completely, so keep that in mind.

 Areas which have suffered less “pee saturation” may be gone with only one session.
 Especially if the cat urine stains did not make it all the way down.